 Napoleonic Defence Heritage on Romney Marsh

 Romney Marsh contains an exceptionally significant collection of Napoleonic period fortifications.
-Notable works of this period include the great programme of Martello Tower building, construction of the Grand Redoubt at Dymchurch and the cutting of the Royal Military Canal.
+Notable works of this period include the great programme of Martello Tower building, the construction of the Grand Redoubt at Dymchurch, and the cutting of the Royal Military Canal.

 The French Revolution of 1789 and the deposition of Louis XVI of France sent shockwaves across the whole of Europe and ultimately saw war spread across Europe and the overseas colonies.
 Throughout this period Britain was engaged almost continuously in wars with France, ending ultimately with the defeat of Napoleon.

-The outbreak of the Revolutionary Wars (1793-1802) and subsequent Napoleonic Wars (1803 – 1815) saw an extensive system of new defences built in stages across Romney Marsh.
+The outbreak of the Revolutionary Wars (1793-1802) and subsequent Napoleonic Wars (1803 – 1815) saw an extensive system of new defenses built in stages across Romney Marsh.

 Sites of Defences Against Napoleon in 1867